Sleepypiggi/Exam_Notes/docs/3_PREDICTIVE_ANALYTICS/1_ASA_PA/0_OVERVIEW.md

     <!-- Obtained from Quanitfying Health -->
     ![FIXING_SKEWNESS](Assets/0_OVERVIEW.md/FIXING_SKEWNESS.png){.center}

 The main issue for numeric variables is **Skewness**, often due to outliers.
 If the outliers are due to a legitimate error, then they should be **removed**.
 Otherwise, it is possible to use the **concave transformations** (Log & Squareroot) to reduce the skewness.
+Note that these are **positive only transformations (no zeroes)**, thus a small constant should be added to the data in the event it has 0s.

 !!!
 Note

     Generally speaking, predictions on the untransformed variables should be **better as it follows the original distribution**.
 Predictions on transformed data (in the context of Skewness) results in smaller predictions, reflecting that the skewness has been transformed away.

+!!!
+Note

+    Combining variables

 For Factor variables, there are a whole host of considerations:

-* Levels with relatively relatively small mix should be **combined**, since there is no credible data to begin with.
-However, this is difficult if the levels are **very distinct**.
-Moreover, if the factor is already overwhelmingly dominated by a specific level, then **combining the levels has no use**; in fact **keeping the variable has no use** since there it has no predictive power
+* Levels with relatively relatively **small mix** should be **combined**, since there is no credible data to begin with.
+However, if the factor is already overwhelmingly dominated by a specific level, then **combining the levels has no use**; in fact **keeping the variable has no use** since there it has no predictive power
+* Levels that clearly have **no relationship** to the target variable should also be **combined**, since they will only result in overfitting
+* **Similar levels** should also be **combined** to increase the **interpretability** of the model
 * **Re-levelling** the reference level to the **most common level** is usually recommended, but it is also useful to relevel to the **lowest or highest level** in an ordinal variable for better interpretation
-* **Binarization** converts each level into its own variable, which allows each level to be **included based on its own merit**
+* **Binarization** converts each level into its own variable, which allows each level to be **included based on its own merit** (not bound by hierarchical)
-* Combining factor variables together **reduces interpretability** of the variable itself but may allow the model to become simpler ONLY if the total number of levels have decreased as a result
+* Combining factor variables together **reduces interpretability** of the *variable itself* but may allow the model to become more intepretable ONLY if the total number of levels have decreased as a result

+!!!
+Warning

+    Recall that the learning methods are assume to automatically binarize during the fitting process.
+The difference is that **manual binarization** might use a different reference level, which may result in a **completely different model** altogether - they are NOT simply interchangeable.

 Another common issue is deciding whether or not to express discrete numeric variable (with few levels) as **numeric or a factor**.
-There are two key considerations:
+There are several key considerations:

 * Are the values of the variable **fixed**?
 If during the production, the values of the variable will **always be within the existing range**, then it can modelled as a factor.
 However, if the values can be **varied beyond the existing range** (EG. Year - 2026 to 2020 in the data, but want to use 2020+ in production), then it should be used as a Numeric variable to allow the model to **extrapolate** the effects
 * Does the variable need to have **numeric operations** performed?
 If so, it should be naturally kept as a numeric variable
 * Is the relationship with the target **monotonic**?
-If not, then converting it to a Factor would allow the model to have more complex relationships
+If not, then converting it to a Factor would allow the model to have more **complex relationships**.
+Similarly, it allows for each level to be **examined seperately** for their significance
 * Is the model prone to **overfitting**?
-If so, then converting it to a factor will increase the total number of variables, worsening the problem
+If so, then converting it to a factor will **increase the total number of variables**, worsening the problem

 !!!
 Note